Australia’s contribution to the global space industry has grown with CSIRO developing a mapping device for the International Space Station.

 It was a scramble, but the MRS module was completed and delivered early in 2024.
 By August, ISS astronauts had fitted it to the payload bays of one of their AstroBee robots.

-“As the mechanical engineer, I can say the sensor’s power is on.
+“As the mechanical engineer, I can say all the sensor’s power is on.
 Everything seems connected and functional.
 So I’m happy.”

 But Hanson added that important lessons were learned.